Easy NEW and IMPROVED Keto and Low Carb Sugar-Free Peanut Butter Cookies that only contains 3 ingredients!

-So that is what I’ve been up to lately.
-Trying to figure out measurements for Stevia in recipes.
+So that is what I've been up to lately.
+Trying to figure out measurements for Stevia or different sugar-free substitutes in recipes.
+I was interested in different sugar substitutes after researching the keto diet.
 These peanut butter cookies are the way to start.
 Only 3 ingredients.
-Peanut butter, 1 egg, and 1 cup of Stevia.
+Peanut butter: 1 egg, and ½ cup of Sukrin Gold.
+Keto and Low carb friendly sugar-free peanut butter cookies!
 Pretty simple.
 They take 10 minutes to make in your oven and you can have them in your mouth in no time!

 - 1 cup peanut butter reduced fat